Insights

 Watching every clients back in 10 min a month

-The beauty of Supernova is that once I had this idea I built a version to scan every client (took me 15 minutes), and update me, now I can watch every clients back if this is something they want to keep an eye on.
+The beauty of our data platform is that once I had this idea I built a version to scan every client (took me 15 minutes), and update me, now I can watch every clients back if this is something they want to keep an eye on.
 (You can sign up for the beta, in house, agency doesn't matter).

 The conclusion: